SkillBridge Programs Worth Applying To in 2026

 Microsoft — LEAP and Military SkillBridge

-Placement rates hover around 70% for participants who enter the engineering track.
-For the program and project management track — which pulls veterans with backgrounds in operations, intelligence, or communications — placement rates are closer to 80%.
-Microsoft is also one of the few large SkillBridge partners that provides a stipend supplement above your military pay during the internship window.
-As of 2025, that supplement is $1,500 per month.
+The program runs 16 weeks.
+The last four function essentially as a working interview.
+Placement rates hover around 70% for the engineering track.
+For the program and project management track — pulling veterans from operations, intelligence, or communications backgrounds — placement is closer to 80%.
+Microsoft also provides a stipend supplement above military pay during the internship window.
+As of 2025, that’s $1,500 per month.
+Few large SkillBridge partners do that.

 Salesforce — Vetforce SkillBridge